aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.css/icss2properties/speak/_index.md

 ---
 title: ICSS2Properties.Speak
 second_title: Aspose.HTML for .NET API Reference
-description: ICSS2Properties property.
+description: ICSS2Properties Speak property.
 This property specifies whether text will be rendered aurally and if so in what manner somewhat analogous to the display property.
 The possible values are
 type: docs
 weight: 1000
 url: /net/aspose.html.dom.css/icss2properties/speak/